 I ended my last post with something along the lines, medication can do wonders.
 And that it can, well, until your body begins to act up.
 How your body may react to a new medication is always an interesting battle to choose when going on medication.
 Even the simplest of drugs to treat Chrohn’s can have some pretty nasty side effects.
+What is the line between benefit and risk?

 Look at Prednisone as an example.
 Prednisone is a drug that is commonly prescribed as a treatment for a flare-up of inflammatory bowel disease (IBD), as well as for many other conditions.
-I would truly consider it the first line of defense, as it is very effective at calming inflammation in many people with IBD.
-Some of the common side effects include: increased appetite (my favourite); indigestion; and nervousness or restlessness (does that remind you of any recreation drugs people consume?), and with prolonged use: filling or rounding out of the face, muscle weakness, thin, shiny skin, bone density loss and osteoporosis.
+I would truly consider it the first line of defence, as it is very effective at calming inflammation in many people with IBD.
+Some of the common side effects include increased appetite (my favourite); indigestion; and nervousness or restlessness (does that remind you of any recreation drugs people consume?), and with prolonged use: filling or rounding out of the face, muscle weakness, thin, shiny skin, bone density loss and osteoporosis.

 No matter how well a medication is doing at treating our disease, we always have to weight the long term effects.
 For me, I can honestly say that I have felt my best on Prednisone.
 But is prednisone a viable long term solution?
 Absolutely not.